 Getting to San Pasqual Wineries

-The San Pasqual Valley is basically on the way up to Temecula, which is northeast of San Diego.
+The valley is basically on the way up to Temecula, which is northeast of San Diego.
 You’ll go far past the hiking hub of Poway as you get close to Ramona, which is also a popular area for hiking, camping, rodeos, and more.

 From downtown San Diego, you can take the I-15 N all the way up to the San Pasqual Valley, starting by hopping on the CA-163 if needed.
 The drive should take under an hour, especially if you leave in the morning to maximize your day out there.
 Try to miss rush hours for a peaceful, well-paced drive through some of SoCal’s best hills!